-Biological Ph.D.
-Requirements 46 credit hours after M.A.

-ANG 6705 Foundations of Applied Anthropology 3

-ANG 7487 Quantitative Methods in Anthropology 3

-ANG 6701 Contemporary Applied Anthropology 3

-ANG 6766 Research Methods in Applied Anthropology 3

-ANG 6511 Human Variation 3

-ANG 6511 Theory and Methods in Applied Bioanthropology 3

-ANG 3 - Anthropology electives 9

-ANG 2 - External curriculum electives 6

-ANG Anthropology or External elective .3

-ANG 7940 Dissertation research 4

-ANG 7980 Dissertation 6

-D12-73+ I married as Int. and Activity 46

-- Language Requirement - Qualifying Examinations

-- o ANG 6705 Foundations of Applied Anthropology: Explores philosophical foundations of anthropology and offers integrated examination of selected topics, drawing from the subfields.
-To continue in the program, students are required to earn a minimum grade of B in this course (a B- is not acceptable).
-If the student does not successfully pass the course with a minimum grade of B, then the student will be asked to withdraw from the program or else will be dismissed.
-Offered annually in the Fall semester.
-Ph.D. students with a recent (within the past five years) M.A. in Anthropology are not required to take Foundations of Applied Anthropology, although they may do so if their advisor recommends it.
-Students who opt not to take Foundations must substitute an elective course. - O ANG 7487 Quantitative Methods in Applied Anthropology: Advanced quantitative methods, which includes multivariate statistical analysis and use of statistical computing packages.
-All Ph.D. students are expected to enroll in and satisfactorily complete this course.
+- Required Courses - ANG 7938 Doctoral Proseminar in Applied Anthropology: - ANG 7487 Advanced Quantitative Research Methods in Applied Anthropology: Advanced quantitative methods, which include multivariate statistical analysis and use of statistical computing packages.
+All Ph.D. students are required to enroll in and satisfactorily complete this course.
 Offered annually, usually in Spring.
 PLEASE NOTE: This is an advanced level course, for which some students may not be well prepared.
-In some cases, it may be advisable to first take a more introductory graduate-level course (such as ANG 5486 or equivalent in another department, to prepare for this course.
-The M.A. level quantitative course ANG 5486 may be counted as an Anthropology elective. - ANG 6701 Contemporary Applied Anthropology: A critical survey of applied anthropology as practiced today in the major branches of anthropology, focusing on applied medical, and cultural anthropology, and on an integrated approach to solving contemporary problems across the sub-disciplines.

-- o ANG 6766 Research Methods in Applied Anthropology: Research design, data collection, and data analysis for applied anthropologists.
-Offered Fall and Spring. - ANG 6511 Human Variation: This course is designed to provide students with an overview of human genetic, phenotypic, and demographic variation from both evolutionary and biocultural perspectives.
-Offered annually. - ANG 6585 Theories in Applied Bioanthropology: The goal of this course is to examine major theories and some of the methods in biological anthropology and their application to contemporary issues and problems.

-• Elective Courses

-- Students must complete three additional graduate seminars in Anthropology (ANG prefix, courses numbered at the 5000, 6000, or 7000 level, each worth at least three credit hours), chosen according to interest, and in consultation with the advisor.
-If ANG 6705 (Foundations of Applied Anthropology) is not taken, students will complete four additional seminars.
-No more than three credits of total coursework may be obtained through independent study or directed reading. - PLEASE NOTE: the Foundations of Medical Anthropology on-line course offered through the School of Sustainability is a service course intended for nonanthropology students and cannot count towards the Applied Anthropology degree.

-External Curriculum Requirement

-The external curriculum requirement is designed to promote interdisciplinary perspectives.
-Students are expected to enroll in a minimum of two (2) or a maximum of three graduate-level courses in departments other than Anthropology, selected on the basis of professional interests and in consultation with the major advisor.
-If a student takes only 2 external electives, he/she must take an additional Anthropology elective.
-A student who enters the Ph.D. program with a post-baccalaureate degree in disciplines other than Anthropology may be able to substitute that expertise to satisfy the external curriculum requirement, after consultation with the major advisor and approval of the Graduate Director.
-In these cases, the remaining credit hours must be fulfilled through additional elective coursework in Anthropology.
+In some cases, it may be advisable to first take a more introductory graduate-level course (such as ANG 5486 or equivalent in another department, to prepare for this course).
+ANG 5486 may be counted as anthropology elective. - EITHER ANG 6701 Contemporary Applied Anthropology: A critical survey of applied anthropology as practiced today in the major branches of anthropology, focusing on applied medical, and cultural anthropology, and on an integrated approach to solving contemporary problems across the sub-disciplines.
+OR - ANG 6110 Archaeology Theory and Current Issues: Methodology and theory in archaeology, analysis, interpretation of data.
+Offered annually. - ANG 6511 Human Variation: This course is designed to provide students with an overview of human genetic, phenotypic, and demographic variation from both evolutionary and biocultural perspectives.
+Offered annually. - ANG 6585 Theories in Applied Bioanthropology: The goal of this course is to examine major theories and some of the methods in biological anthropology and their application to contemporary issues and problems. - Elective Courses - Students must complete four additional graduate courses in Anthropology (ANG prefix, courses numbered at the 5000, 6000, or 7000 level, each worth at least three credit hours), chosen according to interest, and in consultation with the advisor. - No more than three credits of total coursework may be obtained through independent study or directed reading. - Two courses External to Anthropology (see external curriculum requirement below) - One Anthropology or External course - External Curriculum Requirement - The external curriculum requirement for each track is designed to promote interdisciplinary perspectives.
+As part of each track students are expected to enroll in graduate-level courses in departments other than Anthropology, selected on the basis of professional interests and in consultation with the major advisor.
+Refer to each track for specific requirements.
+Students who enter the Ph.D. program with post-baccalaureate degrees in disciplines other than Anthropology may be able to use that expertise to satisfy the requirement, after consultation with the major advisor and approval of the Graduate Director.
+In these cases, the remaining credit hours will be fulfilled through additional coursework in Anthropology.

-• Language Requirement

-• All Ph.D. students are required to demonstrate proficiency in a foreign language, the specifics to be determined by the student's advisor, taking into account the nature of the student's research (see below).

-Qualifying Examinations

-o Following completion of required coursework.

-Doctoral Dissertation

-- o The dissertation reflects the student's ability to delineate, investigate, and analyze an appropriate topic of inquiry in a professional manner. - Students must enroll in a minimum of 4 hours of ANG 7940 (Dissertation Research) and 6 hours of ANG 7980 (Dissertation).
+- Language Requirement - All Ph.D. students are required to demonstrate proficiency in a foreign language, the specifics to be determined by the student's advisor, taking into account the nature of the student's research (see below). - Qualifying Examinations - Following completion of required coursework. - Doctoral Dissertation - The dissertation reflects the student's ability to delineate, investigate, and analyze an appropriate topic of inquiry in a professional manner. - Students must enroll in a minimum of 3 hours of ANG 7940 (Dissertation Research) and a minimum of 3 hours of ANG 7980 (Dissertation).
 Students must be enrolled in at least of 2 hours of ANG 7980 in the semester in which they graduate.